osmandapp/web/main/docs/user/search/search-history.md

 After using OsmAnd for a long time, the *Search History* list can become too long, so deleting search queries helps to clear the list.
 You can delete queries that are no longer relevant or that you no longer intend to use in the future, which makes it easier to search through the list, especially when you need to find specific search queries quickly.

-To open the deletion screen, you need to long-click on any of the query items in the list.
+You need to **long-tap on any of the query items in the list** to open the Delete screen.
+- *Select or deselect random items* - tap the required item in the list.
+- *Select the period available for deleting*, such as day, last 7 days, or month - check the box with the subheading in the list.
+- *You can delete the entire history* at once by tapping the *Select All* button at the bottom of the screen.
+- *Menu → Settings → OsmAnd settings → History → Actions*.
+This section contains the **Delete all history** button.

 ### Export and Share

-Exporting items or the entire Search History can be useful for the following scenarios:

-1. Backup: The user may want to back up their Search History to save important information or to restore it to another device.

-2. Transferring to another device: If the user changes device, he/she can use Export function to transfer the Search History to the new device without having to search and enter the data again.

-3. Data analysis and processing: The user may want to export the Search History for data analysis, reporting, or use in other applications for additional processing.

-4. Share space with another user of the application.

-You can enable/disable history logging and view, edit, and share previously entered data (*history*) in the following categories: [Search](../search/search-history.md), [Navigation](../navigation/setup/route-navigation.md#previous-route--history), [Map markers](../personal/markers.md#history).

 <Tabs groupId="operating-systems">